Origins of the Name Bairstow It is unquestionable that

 The furthest discovered relatives to date

 is a Mosley family daughter.
-The Mosley's where lords of the Manor in
+The Mosley's were lords of the Manor in

 Manchester from 1596.
 It is currently unknown whether